MykolaRodin/TestTaskLynx/README.md

  1.5.
 The building can be described as struct that contains:
   - the controller of elevator buttons;
-  - the controller of floor buttons;
+  - the controller of floor buttons.

 2. Here the list of characteristics is:
  - the speed of the elevator (if the building is high, it might be required to have a fast elevator);